Chile concerned by U.S. debt deadline; no bond sale plans

 "We really don't need the money, and I don't think we can do better than what we got in 2012," he said.

-Larrain was referring to the $750 million (466 million pounds), 10-year bond Chile sold in October 2012, which priced with a yield of 2.379 percent, putting it just 55 basis points over benchmark 10-year U.S. Treasuries.
+Larrain was referring to the $750 million, 10-year bond Chile sold in October 2012, which priced with a yield of 2.379 percent, putting it just 55 basis points over benchmark 10-year U.S. Treasuries.

 Currently the 10-year U.S. Treasury is trading with a yield of 2.64 percent.